 Custodial credit risk for deposits is the risk that in the event of the failure of a depository financial institution, the District's deposits may not be recovered or the collateral securities that are in the possession of an outside party will not be recovered.
 These deposits are stated at cost, which approximates market.
-Under state law, these deposits, (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
+Under state law these deposits (or the resulting bank balances) must be secured by federal deposit insurance or similar federal security or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
 At December 31, 2020, bank balances were secured as follows:

-Bank balances \$ 325,502
+Bank balances \$1,231,242

-Federal deposit insurance \$ 250,000
+Federal deposit insurance 750,000

-Pledged securities 75,502
+Pledged securities and letter of credit 481,242

-Total \$ 325,502
+Total \$1,231,242

-Deposits in the amount of \$75,502 were exposed to custodial credit risk.
-These deposits are uninsured and collateralized with securities held by the pledging institution's trust department or agent but not in the District's name.
+Deposits in the amount of \$481,242 were exposed to custodial credit risk.
+These deposits are uninsured and collateralized with securities held by the pledging institutions' trust department or agent, but not in the District's name.
 The District does not have a policy for custodial credit risk.